Exploring the Fidelity of Flux Qubit Measurement in Different Bases via the Quantum Flux Parametron: Introduction

 In this work, we propose a QFP-mediated measurement scheme and identify the measurement basis yielding the closest projection.
 Through theoretical analysis and numerical simulations, we evaluate the performance of different measurement bases, including flux, energy, bare, and dressed bases, in both single and coupled qubit systems.
 Additionally, we compare sequential and simultaneous measurements in coupled systems to determine their effectiveness in reading out a single target qubit.
 Our comprehensive study provides deeper insight into measurement processes and highlights new scenarios that extend beyond the conventional system-dominated regime.
 This optimization advances progress toward achieving high-fidelity measurements of flux qubits, which is crucial for developing large-scale quantum computers.
 Moreover, our findings have the potential to enhance measurement fidelity in near-term quantum devices \cite{preskill2018quantum} and improve the resilience of quantum algorithms \cite{bharti2022noisy,ji2024resilience}, paving the way for more reliable quantum information processing.

 This paper is organized as follows.
 Section~\ref{sec:prelim} provides background on QFPs, dispersive readout of qubits, and the measurement principle.
 Section~\ref{sec:analy} focuses on the measurement of a single flux qubit using a QFP-mediated readout scheme, comparing fidelity across different measurement bases.
 Section~\ref{sec:measu} extends this analysis to coupled flux qubit systems, examining both sequential and simultaneous measurement strategies.
-Finally, Sec.~\ref{sec:discu} discusses the findings and concludes the paper.
+Section~\ref{sec:discu} discusses practical integration constraints, decoherence, and noise robustness.
+Finally, Sec.~\ref{sec:conclu} concludes the paper.